BertilBraun/Advanced-Techniques-in-Chess-Engines/HandcraftedChessBot/README.md

 ## Introduction

 This project aims to develop a competitive chess bot in Python, utilizing the python-chess library.
 Designed to operate in a single-threaded environment without the use of machine learning or extensive databases, this bot focuses on strategic move generation and board evaluation through a variety of advanced algorithms and techniques.
-The goal is to create a chess engine that can provide a challenging experience for players, incorporating both classical chess strategies and innovative computational methods.
+The goal is to create a chess bot that can provide a challenging experience for players, incorporating both classical chess strategies and innovative computational methods.

 ## Core Features and Improvements